-One brand I’m keen to try is Soap Daze, who make wholesome soap and skincare products packed full of natural vegan ingredients.
-All Soap Daze products are lovingly handcrafted in small batches in a garden workshop in Devon, using plant oils, essential oils, herbs and spices.
+One brand I’m keen to try is Soap Daze, which makes wholesome soap and skincare products packed full of natural vegan ingredients.
+All Soap Daze products are lovingly handcrafted in small batches in a garden workshop in Devon, using plant oils, essential oils, herbs, and spices.

-Moving on to the jewellery department, here you will find pretty handmade eco jewellery, with each and every piece for sale being handcrafted using recycled silver.
+Moving on to the jewellery department, here you will find pretty handmade ethical jewellery.
+Each and every piece for sale is handcrafted using recycled silver.
 This department includes brands such as Smoke & Ash, where each piece is handcrafted in the South East of England from recycled sterling silver.
 Even the packaging is made from recycled materials, including the Smoke & Ash business cards which are made for 100% recycled cotton t-shirts.

 The Homewares Department